hvijaycse/Coremen/Readme.md

 > Notes:
 > >Here I am only mentioning method for Max heap same methods also exists for min heap as well.
 >
-> >All the algorithms mentioned for heap in this are based on 1 indexing and are implemented for 0 based indexing in the DataStructue directory.
+> >All the algorithms mentioned for heap in this are based on 1 indexing and are implemented for 0 based indexing in the DataStructure directory.

 #### 5.5.2.1. **Max-heapify(A, i)**
 This method asumme that the Left(i) and Right(i) subtree are also heap but the condition: